Seagate Technology

 Acquisition in 2015

-Lyve Minds offers a mobile-based application designed to help users manage their photo and video collections effectively.
-The platform enables individuals to collect, sort, and safeguard their memories, ensuring that their captured moments are organized and easily accessible.
-By focusing on user-friendly features, Lyve Minds aims to enhance the experience of preserving personal memories through digital storage solutions.
+Lyve Minds is a company that offers a mobile application designed to help users manage their photo and video collections.
+The platform allows individuals to collect, organize, and safeguard their memories in one convenient space.
+By providing tools for sorting and protecting media files, Lyve Minds aims to enhance the user experience in preserving life's moments.

 Ripple Labs